Free digital copy

 Whether at the gym, on the school run, or at the office, consumers can’t get enough of health shots, as a nifty, quick way to dose up on key nutrients.
 Ginger and turmeric are the ingredients to watch in this category.

-MOJU’s Fresh Root Ginger Shots hit the market bang on the money, being made with 20% Peruvian ginger, apple, acerola cherry and lemon, Plenish’s Beet Balance delivers 100% of your daily recommended amount of Vitamin B6, and Jinger’s Pineapple & Ginger Shot is zippy and refreshing.
+MOJU’s Fresh Root Ginger Shots also hit the market bang on the money, being made with 20% Peruvian ginger, apple, acerola cherry and lemon, Plenish’s Beet Balance delivers 100% of your daily recommended amount of Vitamin B6, and Jinger’s Pineapple & Ginger Shot is zippy and refreshing.

 Cans Cherry uses pure water from the Alps and real fruit juice, with no added sugar, sweeteners or anything artificial.
 Dash Water marries filtered spring water with natural flavourings from ‘wonky’ fruit that would otherwise go to waste.
 And Marlish is canned at source in Northumberland, blending slowly filtered spring water with natural flavours, such as Sicilian lemon extract, coming in at less than 4 calories per can.